Admission & Aid

 As a member of the Council of University Directors of Clinical Training (CUDCP), the Clinical Psychology program at Suffolk University adheres to CUDCP’s policies and guidelines for graduate school admissions, offers, and acceptance.
 For additional information about these policies, please see the Summary of CUDCP Policy for Graduate School Offers and Acceptances.
 More information about clinical psychology and application tips also can be found at clinicalpsychgradschool.org, offered by CUDCP.

 Students are admitted to the Clinical Psychology Program to work toward the PhD degree only; the program does not offer a terminal master's degree.
 If you have any questions, please email us.
-Approximately 8-12 full-time students will be admitted to the program each fall.
-There are no spring semester admissions in this program.
+Approximately 8-10 full-time students will be admitted to the program each fall.
+Please note that there are no spring semester admissions in this program, and we are no longer accepting any new candidates for the Clinical Respecialization Certificate.

 Unlike other graduate programs at Suffolk, the Psychology Department does not host open-house events for prospective applicants.
-This year's information session is currently scheduled for November 19th from 11-12:30 PM.
-Please fill out the registration form if you would like to attend.
-For more information on this information session, please visit the Graduate Admissions website or email us.
+For more information on upcoming online information sessions, please visit the Graduate Admissions website or email us.

 Students wishing to apply for admission must hold a bachelor's degree from an accredited college or university and must complete the Suffolk University Graduate Admission Application Form.
-Please note that you may now submit your application online.
-All applicants should use the online application.
 All PhD applicants will also need to submit the Psychology Ph.D.
 Supplemental Form.
 This form is available as a Word document and is accessible via the online application.
 All transcripts should be sent directly to the Office of Graduate Admissions, 73 Tremont St., 6th Floor, Boston, MA 02108.

 Students must submit official scores on the general aptitude (verbal, quantitative, and analytic or analytical writing) sections of the Graduate Record Examination (GRE); the advanced psychology subject test is not required, but is recommended for applicants who do not hold an undergraduate degree in psychology.
 The Suffolk University GRE code is 3771.
 There is no separate GRE code for the Psychology Department; please use 3771 to code all scores.